CoShare: An Efficient Approach for Redundancy Allocation in NFV: Results and Discussion

 \subsection{Impact of Network Structural Correlation}

 In this subsection, a simple experiment is carried out to showcase the effect of not considering the network structural correlation among nodes in the backup instance placement decision making.
-The GEANT network topology~\cite{geant:2019} is used for this experimental study.
+Two different network topologies are used, the GEANT network~\cite{geant:2019} and a simple Barab\`asi-Albert (BA) scale-free network~\cite{barabasi2003scale}.
 The GEANT network is a pan-European network connecting research and education institutions consisting of 44 nodes and 136 links.
-Only node availability impact is considered.
-It is assumed that the availability of each node is 0.999 (3'9s).
+(To visualize this, a version with 44 nodes and 68 links is shown in Fig.~\ref{dependence}.)
+The BA-network node linkage follows a power-law distribution and consists of 45 nodes and 45 links generated with an initial seed of $m_0=5$ nodes.
+Only node availability impact is considered and it is assumed that the availability of each node is 0.999 (3'9s).
 For each flow, the service function chain contains two NFs, and the required availability of the flow is $99.999\%$.
-The baseline algorithm from \cite{fan2017carrier} is used to decide the number of backup instances needed.
-According to the baseline algorithm \cite{fan2017carrier}, theoretically, one backup for each of the NFs is enough to meet the $99.999\%$ (5'9s) availability requirement.
+The baseline algorithm from~\cite{fan2017carrier} is used to decide the number of backup instances needed.
+According to the baseline algorithm~\cite{fan2017carrier}, theoretically, one backup for each of the NFs is enough to meet the $99.999\%$ (5'9s) availability requirement.

 Two backup instance placement strategies are considered.
 One does not consider network structural correlation, where the primary and backup NF host nodes of a chain are randomly chosen in the network.
 Another takes the structural correlation into consideration, where the backup host nodes are chosen from those without critical network structural correlation with the primary host nodes.